 Sheffield mentored the first player in NCAA history to win a conference player of the year and setter of the year award for three consecutive seasons.
 That talent helped his 2006 squad to become the first team in school history in any sport to host an NCAA tournament contest.

 Sheffield's first team at Albany was just 4-20 while he finished with a seven-year record of 142-79 (.643), including four 20-win seasons.

 He also spent one season as the top assistant at Clemson University and from 1998-2000, Sheffield was a first assistant coach at the University of Virginia, aiding the Cavaliers to their first two appearances in the NCAA Tournament.
 Prior to Virginia, Sheffield served as an assistant at the University of Houston in 1997 when the Cougars captured their seventh consecutive NCAA berth and won the Conference USA Tournament.

 He also has extensive experience coaching junior volleyball teams, serving as the head coach of the Houston Juniors from 1997-98 and Munciana (Ind.)
 Volleyball Club from 1989-97.
 Sheffield began his coaching career at Muncie Burris High School where he was a varsity assistant for a squad that won two state championships and a national championship.

 Sheffield earned his bachelor's degree in general studies from Ball State University in 2001 after taking several years off to coach.
 He has also worked as an evaluator and court coach for USA Volleyball Junior National Team Tryouts.

-Sheffield and his wife Cathy are the parents of two daughters - Alexa (2) and Reagan, born in March.
+Sheffield and his wife Cathy are the parents of two daughters--Lexi (4) and Reagan (2).
 Cathy (Arnette) lettered for two seasons each at Villanova and Virginia as a setter and defensive specialist.